LaraTunc/laras-cards/README.md

 # Lara's Cards

-Welcome to my app!
+Welcome to my app!\
 It's called Lara's Cards.
 It will enable the user to send styled e-cards.
 There are several different types of pre-made e-cards to choose from with the ability to insert custom messages.
 I built this app when I could not find any free e-card providers to send e-cards to my friends.
-So I built one myself.
+So I built one myself.\
-I hope you enjoy using it :)
+I hope you enjoy using it :)\

 # Notes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.